DrDab/BreakfastBookClub/Weekly Reports/w5_report.md

 ## Team Report
 - Last week’s goals: Complete API routes for getting posts, and creating user profiles in the database.
 Film beta release presentation.

-- Progress / Issues:
+- Progress / Issues: We completed the create post and get posts use case.
+Now that we have a connection between the frontend and backend, it will be easier to create and integrate the remaining API routes.
+We were not able to complete as many test this week because we were focused on features for the beta release.

-- Goals: Continue to connect our moving parts together - get the frontend to show real data of likes.
+- Goals: Continue to connect our moving parts together.
+Build out remaining main API routes (get book data, get posts by book club, create and get user profile data).
+Impliment API routes into frontend.

 ## Contributions of Individual Team Members
 - Last week’s goals: